FSXAC/FSXAC.github.io/documents/CPEN212/week8.md

-#### Exception Handler Privilege Levels
+## Privilege Levels

 Recall in previous lecture, we learned that processes have privilege levels -- some processes are more "entitled" than other processes.
 CPU has multiple privilege levels (e.g. 0 == kernel, ..., 3 == user applications).

 Some instructions need kernel privilege level.
 Trying to execute these instructions with lower privilege results in a hardware fault (e.g. illegal instruction).